Family tree of Muhammad: Adnan to Isma'il

 Islamic tradition and Arabic oral genetic tradition agree that the lineage from Adnan to Isma'il is lost.
 Nevertheless, there are records that survived, although they are deemed mere speculations by most scholars.

 'Adnan was the ancestor of the 'Adnani Arabs of northern, central and western Arabia and a direct descendant of Isma'il.
 It is not confirmed how many generations are between them; however, Adnan was fairly close to him.
 According to the Hebrew Bible, Isma'il had twelve sons who are said to have become twelve tribal chiefs throughout the regions from Havilah to Shur (from Assyria to the border of Egypt).

 Genealogists differ from which son of Isma'il the main line of descent came, either his eldest son Nabeet or Al-Nabt (Nebaioth), or his second son Qidar (Kedar) was the father of the North Arabian people that controlled the region between the Persian Gulf and the Sinai Peninsula.

 Ibrahim to Adam

+Islamic tradition states that Ibrahim is related to Adam.

-Scholars, both Islamic and Secular, agree that the narrations considering Ibrahim's lineage to Adam are mythology.
+Secular scholars agree that the narrations considering Ibrahim's lineage to Adam are mythology.
 Most of the lineage is borrowed from Hebrew tradition or Isra'iliyyat.

 It is unclear how many generations are between Ibrahim and Nuh.
 Nuh's son Sam (Shem) is considered the ancestor of the Semitic race.
 (Note: This list of names is based on the work of a 16th-century Syrian scholar.
 Alternate transliterations of the Arabic appear in parentheses.
 For those names that have articles, which use the most common English name, the article has been linked, but the name appears as transliterated from the Arabic.)